This post was written just afer the EU referendum in the UK in 2016, but I haven’t updated it because I believe the central points still stand.

 In the wake of the Brexit vote many voices in the media proclaimed that direct democracy leads to a tyranny of the majority, even mob rule.

 In this post I’ll be considering whether this is the case, and suggesting some conditions I feel are needed to have a fair referendum.

 The answers to such a simple question are, of course, many and complex.

 When we see how, in real life, a referendum can divide a society then we need to press pause and reassess our theories and ideas.

 Of course, it was clear at the time just how many—mostly ‘politicians’—used the referendum to boost their own egos/brands/fortunes.
-But further reflection raises other concerns about whether the referendum was ‘democratic’.
+But beyond concerns that there may have been overspending and false promises, a little further reflection raises other questions about whether the referendum was ‘democratic’.

 Conditions for good decisions

 For good decisions to be made (whether in a family, at work or in a whole country) I believe certain conditions need to be met, among these are:

 - clear and fair process to reach the decision,

 - the information we need to make that decision,